salmanfaris06/salmanfaris06/README.md

 I'm student at Ahmad Dahlan University, specializing in Informatics Engineering.

-If you're interested in getting to know me, please follow the account [Instagram] (https://www.instagram.com/salmanfaris_06).
+If you're interested in getting to know me, please follow the account [Instagram](https://www.instagram.com/salmanfaris_06) me.
 <!--
 **salmanfaris06/salmanfaris06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.